 Rather than go immediately to one of the cheap websites and hire a nameless, faceless designer, I’d recommend spend more time developing a creative brief.
 There are several samples of creative briefs here, here and here.
 Read through these examples and then put together your own brief, before approaching a graphic designer or going to a design website.
 You can also use a designer to consider other things such as creating invoices for your clients when doing business so they come across more professional, if you’d like to learn more I recommend you visit blog.fluidui.com for more information on using a designer for your start up business as well as access to free invoice templates.

 It’s kind of like making an investment in a stock portfolio for your retirement by buying direct from an investment website, without using a investment broker with experience.
+However, if you are looking for a broker, you may want to check out this JAFX review.
 You may do just fine and be ready to brag about how much money you saved and earned, but then again, you may find that a little bit of knowledge can be a problem and want to be redoing your logo within a few months.

 Sometimes working directly with a designer is the best thing, other times, you will fair better by going through someone who is great at giving creative direction.